-- 3.1.
-Discharge of treated or partially-treated wastewater at a location or in a manner different from that described in this Order is prohibited. - 3.2.
+3.1.
+Discharge of treated or partially-treated wastewater at a location or in a manner different from that described in this Order is prohibited.

+- 3.2.
 Bypass of untreated or partially-treated wastewater to waters of the United States is prohibited, except as provided for in Attachment D section 1.7 of this Order. - 3.3.
-Discharge at Discharge Point 001 is prohibited when treated wastewater does not receive an initial dilution of at least 44:1, as modeled.
-Compliance shall be achieved by proper operation and maintenance of the discharge outfall to ensure that it (or its replacement, in whole or part) is in good working order and is consistent with or can achieve better mixing than that described in Fact Sheet section 4.3.4.2.
-The Discharger shall address measures taken to ensure this in its application for permit reissuance. - 3.4.
-Average dry weather influent flow in excess of 0.04 MGD is prohibited.
-Average dry weather influent flow shall be determined from three consecutive dry weather months each year, with compliance measured at Monitoring Location INF-001 as described in the Monitoring and Reporting Program (MRP, Attachment E). - 3.5.
-Any sanitary sewer overflow that results in a discharge of untreated or partially treated wastewater to waters of the United States is prohibited.
+Influent flow to the treatment wetland in excess of 0.95 MGD is prohibited, with compliance measured at Monitoring Location INF-002W as described in the Monitoring and Reporting Program (MRP, Attachment E).